Communist front: Asia

 Bharatiya Khet Mazdoor Union literally 'Indian Land Workers Union' is a trade union of agricultural labourers in India.
 BKMU is politically tied to the Communist Party of India (CPI).
 BKMU is independent from both the main trade union central of CPI, the All India Trade Union Congress, as well as the farmers' organisation of CPI, the All India Kisan Sabha.

 National Federation of Indian Women is a women's organisation.
 It was established in 1954 by several leaders from Mahila Atma Raksha Samiti including Aruna Asaf Ali.

 The Anti-Imperialist National Democratic Front is an underground South Korean organization that is called a socialist political party by North Korea and a pro-WPK spy group by South Korea.
 It is the only ostensibly South Korean organization to have a mission in Pyongyang.
 The party is banned in South Korea, under the National Security Law, but operates clandestinely.
 It is similar in organization to the Democratic Front for the Reunification of the Fatherland, the de jure popular front of North Korea.
 It has a mission in Pyongyang, North Korea and another in Japan.

-The South Korean government petitioned the Constitutional Court of Korea to dissolve the UPP due to their alleged pro-North Korea views in November 2013, two months after the Unified Progressive Party members allegedly involved in the 2013 South Korean sabotage plot were arrested.
+The South Korean government petitioned the Constitutional Court of Korea to dissolve the Unified Progressive Party (UPP) due to their alleged pro-North Korea views in November 2013, two months after UPP members allegedly involved in the 2013 South Korean sabotage plot were arrested.
 On 19 December 2014 the Constitutional Court of Korea ruled 8–1 in favour of the dissolution.
 The five UPP lawmakers were also deprived of their National Assembly seats.
 According to Amnesty International, the UPP's ban raised "serious questions as to the authorities' commitment to freedom of expression and association".

-But in South Korea, communist activities are legal. there is now a legitimate Communist Party, the "Social Revolution Workers Party" in South Korea. and there are legitimate organizations such as "Workers' Solidarity" and "National Workers' Political Association.".
+But in South Korea, communist activities are legal. there is now a legitimate Communist Party, the Socialist Revolutionary Workers' Party in South Korea. and there are legitimate organizations such as Workers' Solidarity and National Workers' Political Association.

 During the Vietnam War, the National Liberation Front of South Vietnam ("Viet Cong") was an armed communist organization opposed to the South Vietnamese and United States governments.